posabsolute/jQuery-Validation-Engine/README.md

 ### groupRequired

-At least on of the field of the group must be filled.
+At least one of the field of the group must be filled.
 It needs to be given a group name that is unique across the form.

     <input value="" class="validate[groupRequired[payments]]" type="text" name="creditcard" id="creditcard" />
     <input class="validate[groupRequired[payments]]" type="text" id="paypal" name="paypal"/>